 - Alcohol abuse

-- Pregnancy, hormonal supplements, or oral contraceptives use in females
+- Pregnancy, hormonal supplements, or oral contraceptive use in females

 On examination, spider angiomas are red with a small central arteriole, or punctum which is surrounded by thin-walled vessels in a stellate pattern.
 Sometimes, only the punctum is seen.